tommyzhng/airplanecombat-vr/README.md

   - PC
   - Oculus Rift S
 - Unzip package, run "AirplaneCombatVR.exe"

+There is no goal of the game yet - but keybindings and controls can be seen from the "how to play" button in the main menu.

 ### Here are some videos highlighting the features that were coded in the game: